 [Copyrighted photo by GOAL Officer Peter Guardino courtesy of the TJ Archive]

-SVA's Williamson Henderson featured Speaker at Stonewall Protest
+SVA's Willson Henderson featured Speaker at Stonewall Protest

 as reported in the New York Post by Clemente Lisi

-"Anti-Gay Protestors run into STONEWALL" -- and Williamson Henderson!"In June, President Bill Clinton announced that the Stonewall Inn, the nearby park and Christopher Street and Sheridan Square would join the list of more than 70,000 national historic sites.
-Williamson Henderson, president of the STONEWALL Veterans' Association, who was at the famous police raid on The Stonewall Club thirty years ago, said the (anti-Gay) group stood no chance of getting its message across.
+"Anti-Gay Protestors run into STONEWALL" -- and Willson Henderson!"In June, President Bill Clinton announced that the Stonewall Inn, the nearby park and Christopher Street and Sheridan Square would join the list of more than 70,000 national historic sites.
+Willson L. Henderson, president of the STONEWALL Rebellion Veterans Association, who was at the famous police raid on The Stonewall Club thirty years ago, said the (anti-Gay) group stood no chance of getting its message across.
 'We were able to drown them out', he said.
 'They were chanting anti-Gay messages that were very nasty and bigoted.
 But our numbers grew over the two-hour period while no one joined their side.'"

 Stonewall Song: "Expressway To Your Heart"